danbanwo/wanderly/README.md

 ###What can it do?
 ####Profile Creation
-Start your journey around Wanderly by creating a profile that'll help you track both your expenses and experiences.
+Start your journey around Wanderly by creating a profile.
+Tell us your name, some of your interests, a quick bio about you, and say hello by uploading a cool picture of yourself!
+After signing up, your profile will assist you in keeping track of both your expenses and experiences.

 ####Overview of All Destinations
 All the adventures you've ever been on presented to you on a beautiful interface.